Hormel Foods (HRL)

 12. Balance Sheet Assessment

-13. Key Takeaways from Hormel Foods’s Q1 Results
+13. Key Takeaways from Hormel Foods’s Q3 Results

 14. Is Now The Time To Buy Hormel Foods?

-Hormel Foods isn’t a terrible business, but it isn’t one of our picks.
-To kick things off, its revenue has declined over the last three years.
+Hormel Foods falls short of our quality standards.
+First off, its revenue has declined over the last three years.
 And while its favorable brand awareness gives it meaningful influence over consumers’ dining decisions, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
 On top of that, its declining EPS over the last three years makes it a less attractive asset to the public markets.

-Hormel Foods’s P/E ratio based on the next 12 months is 18x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better investment opportunities out there.
+Hormel Foods’s P/E ratio based on the next 12 months is 15.9x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.